sjbennett123/polarlarp/content/current_writeups/the_ritual_of_fire/_index.md

 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 9.4
 description: The time has come for the Ritual of Fire!
 The Bloody Fist have resorted to burning down the town of Stonewood after failed attempts to do to by hand.
-But during the ritual, something goes terribly unexpected….
+But during the ritual, something goes terribly unexpected…
+author: "Chris Colland"

 ---

-**Written by**: Chris Colland
+**Written by**: {{ .Page.title }}

 **Reviewed by**: Scott Bennett